jackd248/db-sync-tool/README.md

 # Database Sync Tool

-Simple python script to synchronize a database from a origin to your target system.
+Python script to synchronize a database from an origin to a target system.

 Supported framework types: